Automatic Clustering for Unsupervised Risk Diagnosis of Vehicle Driving for Smart Road: Analysis

 \subsubsection{Optimal Number of Clusters}

 ~

-The Autocluster also contributes in determining an optimal number of clusters ($k$) without $a~priori$ knowledge.
+The AutoCluster also contributes in determining an optimal number of clusters ($k$) without $a~priori$ knowledge.
 Hierarchical risk partitions formed by incremental $k$ are illustrated in Fig. 8.
-The Sankey diagram emphasises the flows of instances across different clusters based on the corresponding risk levels.
-Widths of the bands are linearly proportional to the total number of samples clustered into each risk level.
+The Sankey diagram emphasises the flows of instances across corresponding clusters with different risk levels.
+The widths of the bands are linearly proportional to the total number of samples in each cluster.

+Since the results across different $k$ are not directly comparable, Fig. 6 illustrates the trade-offs between cluster quality and retrieval resolutions, and $k=6$ is suggested to be the best result based on the elbow point method.
+The elbow point method is a widely used criterion, which entails plotting the cluster quality as a function of $k$, and picking the elbow of the curve as the optimal $k$ to fit.
+The elbow $k$ reflects a cutoff point of fitting and/or a signal of over-fitting, where diminishing returns are no longer worth additional costs, e.g., subdividing induces over-fitting.

-With the increase of $k$, the retrieval resolution of cluster partitions is increased, which facilitates to separate more minority cases from the majority, thus the highest risk levels are uncovered.
-Meanwhile, a larger $k$ will encounter more instances that are placed in boundaries (as listed in TABLE \ref{tab:7} or mis-clustered (as indicated by $Sample~ Silhouette<0.05$, in Fig. 4).
-The clustering results with the best performance for each $k$ are auto-configured; however, the performance across different $k$ is not directly comparable.
+With the increase of $k$, the retrieval resolution is increased, which facilitates to separate more minority cases from the majority, thus the partitions of highest risk levels are discovered.
+Meanwhile, a larger $k$ will encounter more instances that are placed in boundaries (as listed in TABLE \ref{tab:7}) or mis-clustered (as indicated by $Sample~ Silhouette<0.05$, in Fig.~4).